Todd Marchant

 Todd Michael Marchant (born August 12, 1973) is an American former professional ice hockey player who played 17 seasons in the National Hockey League (NHL).
 He played nine seasons with the Edmonton Oilers and almost six seasons with the Anaheim Ducks, along with just over a season with the Columbus Blue Jackets and a game with the New York Rangers.
 He also played 49 games in the American Hockey League (AHL) between his time with the Binghamton Rangers and Cape Breton Oilers.
+He is now serving as the Director of Player Development for the San Jose Sharks.

 Career

 Early career

-Marchant played high school hockey at Williamsville East High School.
+Marchant played high school hockey and baseball at Williamsville East High School.
 He then played two years in the NCAA with Clarkson University, from 1991–1993.
 He was drafted by the Rangers in the 1993 NHL Entry Draft in the seventh round, 164th overall.
 In 1993–94, his first pro season, he played games with the Rangers, their AHL affiliate in Binghamton.
 He was acquired by the Oilers in a trade for Craig MacTavish and continued play with their affiliate in Cape Breton (and in his last couple of seasons with the Oilers, had the distinction of being one of the few NHL players to be coached by an ex-player for whom he was once traded).